akinomyoga/ble.sh/README.md

 # 4 Contributors

-I received many feedbacks from many people in GitHub Issues/PRs.
+I received much feedback from many people in GitHub Issues/PRs.
 I thank all such people for supporting the project.
 Among them, the following people have made particularly significant contributions.